ThomasWeinert/FluentDOM/README.md

 You can check out the [![Gitter chat](https://img.shields.io/badge/gitter-join--chat-blue.svg)](https://gitter.im/FluentDOM/FluentDOM), too.

+Be ware that the release packages (downloads) do not include the examples or tests.
+They are not needed to use the library.
+If you clone the repository, they will be included.

 ### Security Issues

 If you find a bug that has security implications, you can send an email directly to `thomas@weinert.info`.